GSA/fpki-guides/_announcements/02_google_ct.md

 CT testing is available only through the latest build of Google Chrome Canary 67<!--I checked and the website doesn't say "67."
 We need to explain why we say "67" in 2 places but not the others--> through command line execution:

 1. Download the latest build: [Google Chrome Canary](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.
 2. Find the directory path to the Canary executable.
+Normally:

    ```
    Windows: C:\Users\username\AppData\Local\Google\Chrome SxS\Application\chrome.exe